wordhou/codefellows-java-dsa/docs/stacks-queues.md

 TwoStacksQueue<Integer, StackImplementation<Integer>>=new TwoStacksQueue(StackImplementation<Integer>::new)
 ```

-# Lab 11: A queue on two types
+# Challenge 12: A queue on two types

 The challenge asks us to construct a queue for animals of two different types: cats, and dogs.
 The queue has custom
 dequeue commands that allow a user to request an animal of a certain type.
 If there is an animal of that type, the one